Geeks in Phoenix

 How to clean up and reset Microsoft Edge

-Keeping your web browser clean and free of adware and junk can be a daunting process.
-With malicious extensions and corrupt website ads, maintaining the safety of your browser can be tough.
+Keeping your web browser clean and free of adware and junk can be daunting.
+With malicious extensions and corrupt website ads, maintaining your browser's safety can be tough.
 So here is how to clean up and reset Microsoft Edge.

 How to clean up and reset Microsoft Edge

 Microsoft recently decided to revamp its Edge browser and start all over completely.
 Well, kind of.
-The original Edge browser was not well received and did not get very much support from third-party developers.
+The original Edge browser was poorly received and did not get much support from third-party developers.
 It had problems all the way around.

-Everyone has heard the phrase "If you can't beat them, join them," and Microsoft did just that with Edge.
-Since Google is using the open-source browser project Chromium as a base for Chrome, Microsoft decided to the same thing with Edge.
+Everyone has heard the phrase "If you can't beat them, join them".
+Microsoft did just that with Edge.
+Since Google uses the open-source browser project Chromium as a base for Chrome, Microsoft decided to do the same thing with Edge.

 Cleaning up and resetting Edge

-Some of the settings inside of Edge are the same as Chrome.
+Some of the settings inside Edge are the same as those in Chrome.
 You can even use extensions from the Chrome Web Store (more about this later in this article).
-But there are some differences between the two browsers.
+However, there are some differences between the two browsers.

 The Settings and more menu inside of Microsoft Edge

-The first category is Profiles and is where you set up synchronizing your data across devices.
+The first category is Profiles, which is where you set up synchronizing your data across devices.
 As with other browsers, you can sync your data like passwords, payment information, address, etc. You can also import data from another browser here.

-The second category is Privacy and services and has several essential sections.
-These include Tracking prevention, Clear browsing data, Privacy, Help improve Microsoft Edge, Personalize your web experience, and Services.
-Let take a look a each separately.
+The second category is Privacy, search, and services, and it has several essential sections.
+These include Tracking prevention, Delete browsing data, Privacy, Required diagnostic data, Optional diagnostic data, Personalization & advertising, Security, and Search and connected experiences.
+Let's take a look at each separately.

 Tracking prevention.
 This is how Edge handles cookies, and the default settings are recommended.
 You can turn off tracking prevention or completely block all cookies; it is your choice.
-You can also view the sites you block / allow tracking and enable or disable tracking prevention when using InPrivate mode.
+You can also view the sites you block/allow tracking and turn tracking prevention on or off when using InPrivate mode.

-Clear browsing data.
+Delete browsing data.
 As the name implies, this is where you clear the data from Edge.
-Like other browsers, you have a choice of what to delete immediately and when you close Edge.
+Like other browsers, you can choose what to delete when you close Edge.

 On the right-hand side of Clear browsing data now is a button labeled Choose what to clear.
-When you click on it, a dialog box appears with several choices.
+When you click on it, a dialog box with several choices will appear.

 The Clear browsing data dialog box inside of Microsoft Edge